obonnate/TuneMeOnFeedSolR/README.md

-# Sample Program to fill a SolR index with sample content from Deezer
+# Program to fill a SolR index with sample content from Deezer

 ## Instructions